 Located outside China, Xtalpi leverages crystal structure prediction (CSP), which is also referred to as polymorph prediction technology in calculating the molecular crystal structures as well as their stability.

 Crystal structure prediction or CSP plays a vital role in drug development, as most drugs are only approved for one polymorph or crystal form.

 Medical treatments are mostly administered orally as a crystalline solid, and their shelf life and solubility relies on their crystal form.

 The algorithm helps in identifying the low-energy compounds that would be stable upon binding.

 Through these correlations, the software ranks the crystal polymorphs in a bid to identify the suitable solid-form candidates in the initial stages of the drug development process.

 Currently, there are four Chinese pharmaceutical companies with a market capitalization of more than $10 billion.

-China and India hold the top positions as far as market value in the Asian pharmaceutical sector is concerned.
+China and India hold the top positions as far as market value in the Asian pharmaceutical sector are concerned.

-Since their revenues are similar with the western counterparts, it is reasonable for Asian drugmakers to integrate world-class technology, particularly into the most important health sector.
+Since their revenues are similar to western counterparts, it is reasonable for Asian drugmakers to integrate world-class technology, particularly into the most important health sector.

 Also, with renewed data collection methods and enhanced accessibility, the future of people’s health seems bright with artificial intelligence (AI).